Olive cultivation in Palestine: Israeli destruction of olive trees

-In 2012 Israel was urged to protect West Bank olive trees after trees were uprooted in al-Mughir, Turmusaya, Nablus, al-Khader, and Ras Karkar.
-In 2014 trees were uprooted in Deir Istiya and Wadi Qana with some 800,000 to one million trees having been destroyed since 1967.
-In 2016 trees were uprooted to build a road in Qalqilya.
+In 2012, Israel was urged to protect West Bank olive trees after trees were uprooted in al-Mughir, Turmusaya, Nablus, al-Khader, and Ras Karkar.
+In 2014, trees were uprooted in Deir Istiya and Wadi Qana, with some 800,000 to one million trees having been destroyed since 1967.
+In 2016, trees were uprooted to build a road in Qalqilya.
 In 2017 laborers began uprooting olive trees to build a bypass road near Azzun and Nabi Ilyas.
 According to international law an occupying power can only take land to build roads benefiting the residents or military needs specific to the occupied territory.
-In January 2017 B’Tselem reported there were approximately 60 km of roads that Palestinian were prohibited from using.
-With the many trees being removed or vandalized, some 700 to 1000 years old and still bearing fruit, to build a wall roads, other "improvements", as well as for the building of illegal settlements this has caused economic hardships especially with families separated from their farmlands.
+In January 2017, B’Tselem reported there were approximately 60 km of roads that Palestinians were prohibited from using.
+With the many trees being removed or vandalized, some 700 to 1000 years old and still bearing fruit, to build roads, other "improvements", as well as for the building of settlements, this has caused economic hardships, especially with families separated from their farmlands.

 In October 2021, settlers vandalized 8,000 trees in the West Bank.
-In the first two weeks of the 2021 harvest, 18 incidents of damage to Palestinian olive groves, consisting of acts of battering or chopping down trees or denuding their fruits were reported.
+In the first two weeks of the 2021 harvest, 18 incidents of damage to Palestinian olive groves, consisting of acts of battering or chopping down trees or denuding their fruits, were reported.

 In the 2023 olive harvest season, Yesh Din reported 113 attacks by Israeli settlers and soldiers in the West Bank that disrupted olive harvest.
 The attacks caused 96,000 dunams of olive-planted land to go unharvested last year, resulting in approximately in losses.
-Approximately 1,340 olive trees were slashed by settlers in Qaryut in 2024.
+Approximately 1,340 olive trees were damaged by settlers in Qaryut in 2024.
 Over 150 attacks on olive pickers have been recorded in the 2025 olive harvest season.